Zhental/cv/CV.md

 I like to learn everything new and most often it comes easy for me.
 At the moment, everything I start to do/learn, I succeeded.
 A talented person is talented in everything, and that's about me.

-I enjoy friendly teams and human respect.
+I enjoy friendly atmosphere in team and human respect.

 Sample code:
 --------------